polysyllabic/chaos/README.md

 When the original version was written (and when work began on Chaos Unbound), TLOU2 was a PlayStation exclusive, and so the design of the system was specifically intended to work with that console.
-However, the same setup should work fine for PC games that can be played with a controller.
+However, the same setup should generally work for PC games that can be played with a controller.
 Mouse-and-keyboard remapping is not (yet) supported.

+_PC Note:_ If you are trying to use this system for a PC game, note that Steam Input can cause serious issues with lag, especially while starting up the game.
+This is definitely true with _The Last of Us: Part II_ and likely true for other games as well.
+To avoid this problem, disable Steam Input for the relevant PC games.
+From your Steam library, right-click on the game, then select `Properties -> Controller -> Override -> Disable Steam Input`.

-Chaos Unbound is currently in betaa status: The engine compiles and runs (probably) but its functionality is not yet fully tested.
+Chaos Unbound is currently in beta status: The engine compiles and runs (mostly) but its functionality is not yet fully tested.
 Consider using Blegas's original version if you want to play TCC with TLOU2 right now.

-Note also that if you attempt to use this system in a competitive multiplayer game, it could be seen as cheating, since the fundamental processes here (intercept and modify the signals coming from the controller) are parallel to those that cheaters use to do things such as eliminate reoil or patch in an aim bot.
+Note also that if you attempt to use this system in a competitive multiplayer game, it could be seen as cheating, since the fundamental processes here (intercept and modify the signals coming from the controller) are parallel to those that cheaters use to do things such as eliminate recoil or patch in an aim bot.
 Of course cheating mods make the game easier to play, whereas TCC makes the game substantially more difficult (and amusing for your audience), but given that _any_ modification runs against the spirit of fair play in a multiplayer context, I wouldn't recommend that you try it with such games.